rapidsai/cuml/BUILD.md

 4. `ninja`
 5. Optional: `sccache` or `ccache` to speedup re-compilations.
 6. `RMM` corresponding to the branch/version being built (i.e. 22.04 for branch-22.04).
 If not found, it will be fetched by CMake.
-7. `libraft-headers`=22.04.* If not found, it will be fetched by CMake.
+7. `libraft-headers` corresponding to the branch/version being built.
+If not found, it will be fetched by CMake.
-8. `libraft-distance`=22.04.* If not found, it will be fetched by CMake.
+8. `libraft-distance` corresponding to the branch/version being built.
+If not found, it will be fetched by CMake.
 Using the precompiled binaries from the conda packages speeds up compilation significantly.
-9. `libraft-nn`=22.04.* If not found, it will be fetched by CMake.
+9. `libraft-nn` corresponding to the branch/version being built.
+If not found, it will be fetched by CMake.
 Using the precompiled binaries from the conda packages speeds up compilation significantly.
 10. `treelite`=2.3.0 If not found, it will be fetched by CMake.
 11. `libcumlprims` for multiGPU C++ algorithms (Read section on multigpu components).
 12. `UCX` with CUDA support >=1.7 for multiGPU C++ algorithms (Read section on multigpu components).